nbeaver/why-linux-is-better/why-linux-is-better.rst

 here are some specific technical reasons to prefer Linux.
 They are by no means exhaustive, but aim to be representative.
+I have aimed for accuracy at the cost of some dryness due to technical detail.

 I am most familiar with the Debian-based family of Linux distributions, so my remarks will necessarily touch on these more,